privacy-scaling-explorations/maci/website/versioned_docs/version-v1.x/spec.md

 #### 2.2.2.
 Deserialisation

-To revert a serialised key back to its unserialised form $k$, the string is manipulated to isolate the hexdecimal value by removing the prefix (through the Node.js operation [`String.slice()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/slice)) and is prepended `0x` for conversion from hexdecimal back to its big-endian primitive.
+To revert a serialised key back to its unserialised form $k$, the string is manipulated to isolate the hexadecimal value by removing the prefix (through the Node.js operation [`String.slice()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/slice)) and is prepended `0x` for conversion from hexadecimal back to its big-endian primitive.

 ### 2.3.
 Public key